dcoladmin/meraki-azure-ad/README.md

-# This repo is no longer monitored / maintained.

-# Meraki Captive Portal with Azure Active Directory
+# Meraki Portal Auth with Azure Active Directory

 This Node.js app was created to facilitate the authorization of users registered on an Azure Active Directory with Meraki wireless infrastructures.
-Instead of using a RADIUS server for the authentication, you can spin up a web server that will be serving as your Captive Portal, which will then authenticate the user using OAuth
+Instead of using a RADIUS server for the authentication, you can spin up a web server that will be serving as your Captive Portal, which will then authenticate the user using MSAL

 ## References
-This application and the step by step below were created / cloned based on the code provided by Microsoft, hosted [here](https://github.com/AzureADQuickStarts/WebApp-OpenIDConnect-NodeJS).
+This application and the step by step below were created / cloned based on the code provided by Microsoft, hosted [here](https://github.com/Azure-Samples/ms-identity-node/tree/main).
 Additionally, the information available at Meraki's [documentation](https://create.meraki.io/build/captive-portal-with-client-side-javascript/) about building your own JavaScript captive portal.
-For the sake of simplicity, I removed any MongoDB action, but if you want to store user information somewhere, the original service provided by Azure gives you that flexibility.

 ## Quick Start
 In order to work with Meraki's captive portal, your server will need to run on a publicly available IP, i.e., you will need to host it out in the Internet.
 There are several alternatives to address this.
 For development purposes, I recommend using ngrok, which will create introspectable tunnels to your localhost.
 For production environments, I'd use Heroku, which is a PAAS that has a free tier of service.
-For the Heroku option, I'm including the required configuration file (ProcFile).

 * Getting Started on Heroku with Node.js - [Getting started guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)
 * ngrok - [How it works](https://ngrok.com/product)